kevin1024/vcrpy/README.md

 There are probably some [bugs](https://github.com/kevin1024/vcrpy/issues?labels=bug&page=1&state=open) floating around too.

 ##Changelog
+* 0.3.1: Fix issue causing full paths to be sent on the HTTP request line.
 * 0.3.0: *Backwards incompatible release* - Added support for record modes, and changed the default recording behavior to the "once" record mode.
 Please see the documentation on record modes for more.
 Added